wjunwei2001/datamind/backend/README.md

 - **GET /** - API information
 - **POST /analyze** - Direct file upload and analysis
 - **POST /api/chat/stream/{dataset_id}** - Chat with an existing dataset
+- **GET /figure/{figure_name}** - Retrieve a saved figure by name
 - **API /api/datasets/...** - Dataset management endpoints

 ## How It Works

 1. A user submits a query about a dataset
-2. The LangGraph workflow routes the query through all agents in sequence
+2. The Research and EDA agents run in parallel
-3. Each agent contributes its specialty to the analysis
+3. The Analyst agent then processes the combined results
-4. The final story agent creates a comprehensive narrative from all the results
+4. The Data Story agent creates a comprehensive narrative from all the results above
 5. Results are streamed back to the user in real-time
+6. Visualizations are saved and accessible via URLs

 ## Technologies Used